About the Hudson Valley Regional Bilingual Education Resource Network (RBERN)

 Beverly Guity, M.S.
 TESOL

-Beverly has over six years of experience as an ENL Teacher and Coordinator in Bronx Elementary Schools and as an adult instructor for English Language learners.
+Beverly has over eight years of experience as an ENL educator serving in roles ranging from ENL teachers/coordinator, adult instructor, and now a Resource Specialist for the HV-RBERN.
 She has done extensive work with educators and families of English language learners in providing and supporting them with the resources needed in language and literacy development.
-Beverly has a Master degree in Teaching English to Speakers of Other Languages from Boricua College and an Advance Certificate in School Building Leadership and School District Leadership from the College of St. Rose.

-Beverly is excited to join the HV RBE-RN as a Resource Specialist to continue to aide families and educators with the resources and knowledge needed in developing language and literacy skills to ensure access to a quality and equitable education.
+Beverly’s greatest passion is working with and for immigrant families and diverse populations.
+She strives to continue to aid families and educators with the resources and knowledge needed in developing language and literacy skills to ensure access to a quality and equitable education.

 Sheri Handwerger, B.A.